 After acquiring your degree and working as a dental hygienist for a few years, you can pursue additional training to rise in your career ladder.
 You can seek training in areas such as education, administration, public health, and marketing.
-With additional training, you will find specialized and high-level roles.
-This also increases your earning potential.
+With further training, you will find specialized and high-level roles, which also increases your earning potential.

 Some hygienists decide that they want to pursue a career as a dentist.
 Of course, a dentist earns more, but it requires much more education.
 With a bachelor’s, you can apply to pursue a 4-year program in Doctor of Dental Medicine or Doctor of Dental Surgery.
 You will need to complete prerequisites in chemistry, biology, physics, and English.
 You will also take a Dental Admission Test.
 As a dentist, you can choose different dentistry jobs, including family dentistry, among others.

-If you have an associate degree, you can go for a bachelor’s through a degree-completion program that takes about 18 months.
+If you have an associate degree, you can go for a bachelor’s through a degree completion program that takes about 18 months.
 In some institutions, you can even study for your doctorate when pursuing your bachelor’s; look for an institution that offers doctoral programs.
-These doctoral programs take six years, but this is still a shorter period compared to the eight years it would take to pursue the bachelor’s and the doctorate separately.
+These doctoral programs take six years, but this is still a shorter period than the eight years it would take to pursue the bachelor’s and the doctorate separately.

 If you are a team player and your services are high quality, you will climb the career ladder.
-You can join a dental group where professionals grow each other.
-You can check out the resources below for anything you need to understand on dental hygienist.
+You can join a dental group where professionals grow with each other.
+You can check out the resources below for anything you need to understand on dental hygiene.

 American Dental Education Association, ADEA